August 6, 2016

 beach sand).
 I'm very excited about this and I know it would be what

 Exciting events, clinics and meets which will take full advantage of this new technologically superior runway, and promote the fine sport of Pole Vault are coming to our facility, from beginner to Elite and every height in between.
 The sky is truly the limit.
 Stay tuned!

-Ric's beloved dad, Paul passed away in June this year, and the
+Ric's beloved dad, Paul passed away in June 2016, and the

 reverberations of his loss are still being felt.
 He was a truly